Rbillon59/jmeter-k8s-starterkit/README.md

 |       +-- .env
 ```

-### 2. Deploying JMeter
+### 2. Deploying the Stack

-`kubectl apply -f deploy_master.yaml -f deploy_slaves.yaml`
+`kubectl apply -R -f k8s`

-This will deploy services, and pods.
-That's it.
-The containers inside the pods are told to sleep until receiving an order.
+This will deploy all the needed applications :

+- JMeter master and slaves
+- Telegraf operator to automatically monitor the specified applications
+- Telegraf as a DaemonSet on all the nodes
+- InfluxDB to store the date (with a 5GB volume in a PVC)
+- Grafana with a LB services and 4 included dashboard
+- Wiremock

 ### 3. Starting the test